 Vulnerable populations often are overburdened by traffic collisions.
-In Menlo Park, this includes people walking and bicycling, non-white individuals, seniors, and youth.
+In Menlo Park, this includes people walking and bicycling, individuals with disabilities, non-white individuals, seniors, and youth.

 People walking and bicycling are overrepresented in fatal and serious injury collisions in Menlo Park, involved in 27% of all injury collisions and 39% of collisions involving death or serious injury.